mattyspangler/nixos-starship/machines/secure-librem5/scripts/README.md

-Little helpful scripts for using my Librem 5.
+Little helpful scripts for using my Librem 5 with postmarketos, mostly stuff that can't be done with nix and home-manager alone.